object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 Python
 ......

-Follow the :doc:`FoNS Python instructions <fons:python>`.
+Follow the :doc:`Python instructions <fons:python>`.
 We will exclusively use :ref:`virtual environments <fons:python_virtual_environments>` so it doesn't matter at all whether you use Python from Anaconda or from another source.
 Mac users should note, though that the built-in Python will not suffice, so you should use